nicklockwood/LayerSprites/README.md

     + (LSImageMap *)imageMapWithContentsOfFile:(NSString *)nameOrPath;
     - (LSImageMap *)initWithContentsOfFile:(NSString *)nameOrPath;

 These methods are used to create a LSImageMap from a file.
 The parameter can be an absolute or relative file path (relative paths are assumed to be inside the application bundle).
-If the file extension is omitted it is assumed to be .plist.
-Currently the only image map file format that is supported is the Cocos2D sprite map format, which can be exported by tools such as Zwoptex or TexturePacker.
+If the file extension is omitted it is assumed to be and Xcode 5 .atlasc file (see "Using Xcode 5 / SpriteKit texture atlasses" below), or a .plist.
+Currently the only image map file formats that are supported are the Xcode 5 / SpriteKit texture atlas format, and the Cocos2D sprite map format, which can be exported by tools such as Zwoptex or TexturePacker.
 LSImageMap fully supports rotated and trimmed images, as well as image aliases.
 It will automatically detect @2x Retina imagemap files and files with the ~ipad suffix.

     + (LSImageMap *)imageMapWithUIImage:(UIImage *)image data:(NSData *)data;
     - (LSImageMap *)initWithUIImage:(UIImage *)image data:(NSData *)data;